khaledsukkar2/django-swift-crud/README.md

 - `queryset` (Optional): The queryset to use.
 If not provided, `self.model.objects.all()` will be the query.
 - `pk_url_kwarg` (Optional): The URL keyword argument for the primary key.
 - `paginate_by` (Optional): Number of items per page for pagination.
+- `allowed_views` (Optional): The view methods you want the view to work with.
+The default is all existing methods.

 ## Contributing